Driving instructor: Salaries

 Salaries of a driving instructor vary from country to country.
 For example, in the United Kingdom, a beginner driving instructor makes about £15,000 a year while an experienced driving instructor makes about £30,000 a year.

 In the United States, a driving instructor with medium experience gains around $36,000 a year while an experienced driving instructor makes around $53,000 a year.

 Requirements to be a driving instructor

-To be eligible to be a driving instructor, one must possess several requirements such as obtaining a high school diploma (College/University degree is not compulsory), owning a driving licence and a driving instructor licence as well, gaining driving experience of 2–5 years (varies according to different countries), having clean driving records, passing driving instructor vision test and the driving instructor must sometimes be at least 21 years old.
+Eligibility to be a driving instructor varies from country to country.
+The general requirements are having a full and clean driver licence for specific minimum period of time for the relevant classes of vehicle, passing a fit and proper person test or police background check, having eyesight that meets the minimum requirements for driving, passing a driving instructor training course, and paying any government or local fees applicable.
+A formal education such as a college or university degree is not usually required.

 The job openings of a driving instructor differ according to the growth of the population.